pdroll/windowevents/README.md

 ### `winEvents.off(eventName, listenerToken)`

-Unsubscribe one specific listener from a Covenant.
+Unsubscribe one specific listener to an event.

 You'll need to save the token returned by your call to `winEvents.on()`